 Still, despite the changes and the overall level of quality still being relatively good, CBS weren’t happy and for the third season, more changes were needed, including the departure of Donald P Bellisario.

-However, these were the rare exceptions among the likes of Tracks, in which Hawke helps some fellow Vietnam vets who are now wheelchair-bound and on an outwards-bounds course, where they’re attacked by a deranged woodsman; Little Wolf, which sees Airwolf settling a child custody dispute; and Half-Pint, in which Hawke has to rescue St John’s half-Vietnamese son.
+However, these were the rare exceptions against the background of episode like Tracks, in which Hawke helps some fellow Vietnam vets who are now wheelchair-bound and on an outwards-bounds course, where they’re attacked by a deranged woodsman; Little Wolf, which sees Airwolf settling a child custody dispute; and Half-Pint, in which Hawke has to rescue St John’s half-Vietnamese son.

 The show also tried to change Hawke and make him more likeable, in part by giving the once-‘cursed’ loner an increasing number of ex-girlfriends, in part by giving him new girlfriends.
 But while Jan Michael Vincent had been almost perfect casting as the self-contained, angry Hawke, the new open Hawke didn’t really suit his more brooding qualities.

 Coupled with the reduced budget that necessitated considerable reuse of existing footage, the changes failed, the show became even more childish and ridiculous, and ratings slumped.
 CBS decided to call it a day.
 Airwolf was no more.